radhika2468/multithreading-java-/README.md

 # multithreading-java-
-In this repositry i am going to explain what is multithreadinga and code it using java language from basics to advance.
+In this repositry i am going to explain what is multithreadinga and code in it using java language from very basics to advance.